adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 4. submitting a form; and then
 5. verifying some criteria.

-Visual class names don't allow us to target specific elements because they apply to many.
-Adding hooks just for tests is foolhardy.
+non-semantic classes don't allow us to target specific elements.
+Adding hooks just for tests seems foolhardy.

 ## 7. Because they provide hooks for Javascript

-Semantic class names are useful for Javascript too.
-We can't use visual class names as a reliable way to retrieve elements.
+Semantic class are useful for Javascript too.
+We can't use visual classes as a reliable way to retrieve elements.

 ## 8. Because they don't need maintaining